The English language is littered with unusual words and terms. Here are 8 strange origins of common phrases.

 His obvious enjoyment of his achievements lead to the coining of the phrase, ‘As happy as Larry.’

 ON CLOUD NINE

-In 1930, The National Weather Service in the United States introduced a detailed classification system for different types of clouds.
-This included three categories – High, Medium and Low – further subdivided into nine different types.
+In 1930, the United States National Weather Service introduced a detailed classification system for different types of clouds.
+This included three categories – High, Medium and Low – further subdivided into nine types.

 The top of this hierarchy was the Cumulonimbus cloud; the ninth cloud, in the high category, AKA ‘Cloud Nine.’

 Cumulonimbus clouds are towering, vertical clouds, stretching from 4 to 12 kilometres in height, and made of unstable, moist, warm air.
 If they expand beyond a certain size, they can form a ‘super cell’, which can then develop into a thunderstorm.

 While they are not fantastical, they are the largest and most impressive of the different cloud types, which lead to the phrase, 'on cloud nine'.